-Remark 1. (bids may be ignored or reset.)
+Remark 1: (bids may be ignored or reset.)
 There are cases in which the bid values are not enough to resolve conflicts, and so the time-stamps at which the bid was generated are used to resolve conflicts.
-In particular, (1) if a sender physical node i thinks that a receiver k is the winner and k thinks the winner is $n \notin \{i, k\}$ , or (2) when i thinks n is the winner and k thinks the winner is $m \notin \{n, i, k\}$ , or when (3) both i and k think m is winning but with a different bid.
+In particular, (1) if a sender physical node i thinks that a receiver k is the winner and k thinks the winner is $n \neq \{i, k\}$, or (2) when i thinks n is the winner and k thinks the winner is $m \neq \{n, i, k\}$, or when (3) both i and k think m is winning but with a different bid.
 In all these cases, knowing which bid is most recent allows k to either ignore or update its bid based on the bid from i.
 In other cases, even the time-stamps are not enough and i and k need to reset their bids.
 In particular, (4) when i thinks the winner is k and k thinks the winner is i.
-In this case, even if i's bid were more recently generated, it might have been generated before k's bid was received by i.
+In this case, even if i's bid were more recently generated, it might have been generated before k's bid were received by i.

-Remark 2. (releasing subsequent bids.)
-Given PN3's bidding phase in Example 2, and computing PN5's vectors we have: $\mathbf{m}{PN5} = (VN2, VN1, VN3, VN4)$ , $\mathbf{b}{PN5} =$ (31, 40, 25, 20) and $\mathbf{w}{PN5} = (PN5, PN5, PN5, PN5)$ .
+Remark 2: (releasing subsequent bids.)
+Given PN3's bidding phase in Example 2, and computing PN5's vectors we have: $\mathbf{m}{PN5} = (VN2, VN1, VN3, VN4)$, $\mathbf{b}{PN5} = (31, 40, 25, 20)$ and $\mathbf{w}{PN5} = (PN5, PN5, PN5, PN5)$.
 After receiving the bids from PN5, PN3 realizes that its first bundle's entry is outbid (20 < 40) and so it must release VN2.
-Therefore PN3 needs to also release the other subsequent node in its bundle VN1, as its bid value was a function of the bid on VN2, i.e., the bid on VN1 assumed the residual capacity after VN2 is allocated on PN3 (see also Figure 2).
+Therefore PN3 needs to also release the other subsequent node in its bundle VN1, as its bid value was a function of the bid on VN2, i.e. the bid on VN1 assumed the residual capacity after VN2 is allocated on PN3.

-Since CAD allows physical nodes to bid using their most updated residual capacity, releasing subsequent items from a bundle intuitively improves the sum of the utilities of the physical nodes and hence, when physical nodes cooperate, this improves the number of virtual networks allocated.
-Moreover, as we show in Section IV, such residual capacity utility guarantees convergence to a VNET embedding.
-Note also that, if the utility considers both node and link capacity as in equation (3), a change of assignment of any virtual node not present in a bundle may invalidate all bids due to the VNET topology constraints.
+Since CAD allows physical nodes to bid using their most updated residual capacity, releasing subsequent items from a bundle intuitively improves the sum of the utilities of the physical nodes and hence, when physical nodes cooperate, this improves the number of slices allocated.
+Moreover, as we show in Section IV-A, such residual capacity utility guarantees convergence to a slice embedding.
+Note also that, due to the slice topology constraints, a change of assignment of any virtual node not present in a bundle may invalidate all its bids.
 Assume, for example (Figure 1), that PN5 is winning VN2 when PN3 bids on VN1.
-The utility (and so the bid) on VN1 may change if the connected VN2 is later hosted by another physical node e.g. PN4, given a variation
+The bid on VN1 may change if the connected VN2 is later hosted by another physical node, e.g. PN4, as the residual physical link capacity to connect physical nodes PN3 and PN4 may be smaller than the residual capacity of the physical link connecting PN3 and PN5.
+In extreme cases, the residual capacity of the physical link PN3-PN4 can be even null, not allowing the embedding of the slice at all.
+To avoid storing bids computed with an out-of-date utility value, physical nodes simply reset their own bundle at the beginning of every bidding phase (procedure 1, line 3.)